artfulrobot/resendmailing/README.md

 like `#/resendmailing/<mailingID>`, so if you can do that, please do a PR.)

-!!!warning
-   I don't know that this is safe to use yet.
-Testers welcome!
+**BETA** I've not used this much, though it seems to work just fine.